meet-projects/y2-db-lab2/partc.md

 ### Get the code

-If you haven't already cloned today, open a terminal and run this:
+If you haven't already cloned today, open a terminal and copy-paste this:

     cd Desktop
     git clone https://github.com/meet-projects/y2-db-lab2

 ### Set up python

-Here's what you run to set up Python:
+To set up Python, open a terminal and copy-paste this in:

     wget tinyurl.com/MEETpythonY2
     source MEETpythonY2